min2ha/ukwa-site/content/target/56593/index.en.md

   "start_date": "2017-08-16T09:00:00Z"
 }

-# Just Giving: Weʼre raising £100 to help veterinary fees for animals caught in the London fire

 An online crowd funder to help veterinary fees for animals caught in the fire at Grenfell on the 14th of June 2017.